Takashiidobe/notes/src/books/clean-ruby.md

 The passed in value can be an array or a hash or a long string too, so you must be able to catch for those as well.

-You\'ll want to use instance variables and attr_accessors and the like liberally in classes.
+You'll want to use instance variables and attr_accessors and the like liberally in classes.

 ```rb